fanav/Verification_MMS_Tools/README.md

-## Verification MMS Tools: WallFlow_Euler/NS/RANS-SA
+## Code Verification Tools via the Method of Manufactured Solutions
 This branch provides tools for the verification of Euler/NS/RANS-SA solvers via the method of manufactured solutions (MMS).

 ---------------------------------------------